Is Your Bearded Dragon’s Beard Black? 5 Common Reasons For This

 If this is the reason your bearded dragon is showing a black beard you’ll be able to tell because they’ll be a male dragon (females don’t generally show black beards to attract a mate).
 They’ll strut around in front of the female.
 They’ll hold themselves tall, with tail in the air.
 They’ll look proud and strong.
 They’ll head bob, probably quite vigorously and they may run about.

 Most of the time the female will be like “meh, whatever dude”… But occasionally he’ll get lucky.

-Bearded Dragon Black Beard To Warm Up
+Bearded Dragon Beard Goes Black To Warm Up